ItzRitvikD10/itzritvikd10.github.io/_posts/2026-04-05-ai-in-healthcare.md

 Title: "The Digital Second Opinion: When AI Enters the Exam Room"
 Date: 2026-04-05
 Author: "Ritvik Diada"
+Tags: [Healthcare, Ethics]
+pullquote: "We won't just be digitizing medicine — we'll be digitizing our own human prejudices."
 ---

 When my doctor looks at an X-ray after a long shift, they are fighting natural human fatigue.
 When an AI looks at that same scan, it is processing pixels against a database of millions.
 On paper, the machine wins every time; it is faster, cheaper, and it never needs a coffee break.
 However, if we aren't careful, we won't m just be digitizing medicine, we'll be digitizing our own human prejudices.